 Each seat has a maximum weight limit of 45 lbs, which is super generous for a travel stroller (can we imagine for a moment pushing around 90 lbs of kids and all the additional baggage?
 Me thinks not).
 The high weight limit makes it great for traveling with older kids on a late night flight, for example.

 The seats recline 165 degrees (180 being flat), so still not fully flat; thus, it’s not appropriate for the newborn crowd.
-Babies will at least need head and neck control (approx. 6 months) to use this stroller.
+Babies will need solid head and neck control (approx. 6 months) to use this stroller.

-Also very cool about this stroller — and something we love for parents of multiples (or multiple kiddos) — is the ability to easily transform it into a triple or quad stroller using the trio+ seat attachment or the tribe+ seat attachment.
+Also very cool about this stroller — and something we love for parents of multiples (or multiple kiddos) — is the ability to easily transform it into a triple or quad stroller using the trio+ seat attachment or the tribe+ seat attachment (which also come in “classic” and “luxe”).

-For this interested in the “Luxe” version of this stroller, everything about it is the same as the “classic”, except that it has an upgraded storage basket, luxury fabrics, leatherette handles and belly bars and ball bearing wheels for a sleeker, more modern look and a smoother ride.
-Oh, and at ~ $345, it’s more expensive than the “classic”.
+For those interested in the “Luxe” version of this stroller, everything about it is the same as the “classic”, except that it has an upgraded storage basket, luxury fabrics, leatherette handles and belly bars and ball bearing wheels for a sleeker, more modern look and a smoother ride.
+Oh, and at ~ $449, it’s more expensive than the “classic”.

 What this stroller is not:

 Let me be very clear: it is not made for all-terrain use.
 To make the stroller lightweight, they had to sacrifice the wheels, so it’s really at its best when pushed along flat surfaces, like the floor at the mall or airport.
-The newer version, The Twin+ (Zoe XL2) , has 50% larger wheels than the previous model, which will make steering and going over big bumps on the sidewalk a little easier, but not ideal.
+The newest version, The Twin+, has 50% larger wheels than the previous model, which will make steering and going over big bumps on the sidewalk a little easier, but not ideal.
 Be advised of this, especially if you’ve been spoiled by using an all-terrain stroller in the past.

 Yes, pushing The Twin+ on flat surfaces is easy.
 The front wheels have suspension and the option to lock or swivel depending on what surface you’re strollin’ on.
 The wheels have a lifetime guarantee; if they break Zoe will replace them at no cost.